© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillfort at Buckland Rings is a scheduled monument protected by Historic England under reference 1008706.
 View the official record →

-Buckland Rings is a hillfort located in Hampshire, England, that dates to the Iron Age period.
+Buckland Rings is a hillfort situated in Hampshire, England, and represents a substantial Iron Age defensive earthwork.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008706.

 Hillfort at Buckland Rings is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008706.